 Use bearer tokens only when the host completes ChatData Sync OAuth for you, or when you are calling signed-in account APIs instead of the tracker-scoped MCP connection.

 If the screen asks for a header name, enter x-api-key.
 If the screen asks you to sign in with ChatData Sync, use that OAuth flow and let the host send bearer automatically.
+A named assistant secret is shown only when its connection is created or rotated.

 Yes.
 The same REST endpoints the dashboard uses are documented and available to scripts.
 Sign in once with the Firebase Web SDK and send your ID token as Authorization: Bearer.